Siemens to update medical scanner software to deal with security bugs

 Siemens' action provides more evidence of a growing focus on preventing cyber attacks on medical equipment, which for years ranked low on the list of potential hacking targets.

-The vulnerabilities identified by Siemens were in its PET (positron emission tomography) scanners that run on Microsoft Windows 7, which could be exploited remotely.
+The vulnerabilities identified by Siemens were in its PET (positron emission tomography) scanners that run on Microsoft Windows 7 (MSFT.O), which could be exploited remotely.

 PET scanners help to reveal how tissues and organs are functioning by using a radioactive drug to trace activity.
 They can reveal or assess cancer, heart disease and brain disorders.